 The generator on the vid2vid network does not use the previous frame’s semantic map and the current semantic map you want to convert.
 It also uses the final composite frame of the previous output and combines it to calculate the flow map.

 This gives you the information you need to understand the difference between two consecutive frames, allowing you to synthesize images that are consistent in time.

 On the discriminator side, we use an image discriminator to control the output quality and add to it to check if the frame-by-frame sequence of the synthesized image makes sense according to the flow map.
 This rarely causes flicker between frames.

-It also uses a gradual growth approach that starts with perfecting low resolution output first, and then uses that knowledge to incrementally climb to produce high resolution output.
-See the amazing results of this network in the picture below.
+It also uses a gradual growth approach that starts with perfecting low-resolution output and then uses that knowledge to climb to produce high-resolution output incrementally.
+See the excellent results of this network in the picture below.

 Problems with a GAN-based Approach